skukla/vm-from-scratch/README.md

 			5. **SKU** **contains** **MS08**
 	2. Number of Products to Display: `5`
 	3. Advanced > Alignment: `Center`

-6. Save the Dynamic Block.
+8. Save the Dynamic Block.
-7. Once saved, re-open the new block and switch from `All Store Views` to the `Luma > Luma Store > US English` store view.
+9. Once saved, re-open the new block and switch from `All Store Views` to the `Luma > Luma Store > US English` store view.
-8. Make sure `Use default` is de-ticked.
+10. Make sure `Use default` is de-ticked.
 (This ensures that the US English store view is included in the grid and may demo better)

 Next, open the same Dynamic Block and repeat for the German store view:

 1. Switch the store view scope to `Luma > Luma Store > Deutsch`
 2. De-tick `Use Default Value`
-3. Update the HTML heading to:
+3. Update the HTML to:

 ```
 <div class="content-heading">
     <h2 class="title">Nur für Dich</h2>